CelineYay/ArkimePlugins-Internship/README.md

 1. Evaluate JA4S & JA4H plugin insights on Arkime
 2. Visualise the data from fingerprint better?
 3. Performance improvements measurable?

+## WK6: JA4+ & Arkime
-4. Automate JA4+ plugin setup / mantainence if any
+1. Automate JA4+ plugin setup / mantainence if any
-5. Discuss what to present for brownbag
+2. Discuss what to present for brownbag
+3. Meet user
+4.